M4nw3l/pythonista-jscore-runtime/README.md

 ```

 They use the same runtime instances returned by `jscore.runtime` sharing the same underlying `JSVirtualMachine` and a single `JSContext` instance between them.
 The `javascript_context` and `wasm_context` objects returned by `javascript_runtime` and `wasm_runtime` instances craated by `jscore.runtime` respectively, are also sharing these same instances.
 Although separated runtime environments are also possible to create, they are not necessary for a standard use case.
 JavaScriptCore's API allows construction of context groupings but note there are some additonal considerations for working with data / memory between them.
-For example attempting to pass a `JSValue` to a context that didn't create is undefined behaviour and will most likey cause a crash.
+For example, attempting to pass a `JSValue` to a context that didn't create it, is undefined behaviour and will most likey cause a crash.

 Additionally `wasm_runtime` and `wasm_context` track only their own instances that have been created from Python.
 WebAssembly instance instantiated through JavaScript evaluation may still be accessed however when passed to Python or if they are made accessible from the global scope.